Weekly Meal Prep Made Easy

 Prepping Your Meals

 The beauty of prepping is all the time you will save.
 In most cases, you can make multiple meals in about the same amount of time it takes to make just one.
 And, while you’re planning meals, think of those that can be frozen and reheated later.
-Making more than usual will leave you with dinners you can freeze for another busy week.
+Making more than usual will leave you with dinners you can freeze and use when you’re in a pinch.
 Cooking a big batch of rice, portioning into freezer bags and freezing it is a great way to shave cooking time off weeknight meals for a fast stir-fry, fried rice or simple side dish.
 You’ll thank yourself later for thinking ahead now!

 This practice is another way to ease your way into meal prep.
 When you’re making the evening meal, simply make extra.
-You can pack up the leftovers in reusable containers ready to take to work or pack for the kids.
-Tah-dah!
-Your lunch prep was made painless by including it in last night’s dinner.
+You can pack up the leftovers in reusable containers to save for the next day or freeze for later.
 Try making extra taco toppings for dinner and turn them into taco salads for the next day’s lunch.
 A few corn chips in a resealable baggie can be crumbled on top just before eating to create a satisfying crunch.

 Put a Lid on It